dacafyi/renewdaca/README.md

 **[View live site!](https://renewdaca.org/)**

-Renew DACA application if your work permit expires between September 5, 2017 and March 5, 2018.
-Applications must RECEIVED by October 5, 2017.
+Renew your DACA application if your work permit expires between September 5, 2017 and March 5, 2018.
+Applications must *received* by October 5, 2017.

 ## Development